 As mentioned before, vitamin D and progesterone are pleiotropic hormones with a lot of common pathways, which consequently reduce the CNS injury and increase recovery rate of nervous system after TBI.
-Many studies performed on mice and humans have reported significant favorable outcome after TBI.[21-23] Recently, progesterone has been found to reduce inflammatory response and oxidative stress.[24,25] Moreover, progesterone activates the protective pathways and increases the expression of genes and proteins related to neuroprotection after TBI.[13]
-There are also reports about the neuroprotective effect of vitamin D under in vitro and in vivo conditions and cortical infarcts.
-[26] Furthermore, studies have shown that vitamin D deficiency disrupts the processes associated with CNS health such as mitosis, mitogenesis, neurite outgrowth, possibly adult neurogenesis in hippocampal cells, and mitochondria function.[27]
+Many studies performed on mice and humans have reported significant favorable outcome after TBI.^[21-23] Recently, progesterone has been found to reduce inflammatory response and oxidative stress.^[24,25] Moreover, progesterone activates the protective pathways and increases the expression of genes and proteins related to neuroprotection after TBI.^[13] There are also reports about the neuroprotective effect of vitamin D under in vitro and in vivo conditions and cortical infarcts.^[26] Furthermore, studies have shown that vitamin D deficiency disrupts the processes associated with CNS health such as mitosis, mitogenesis, neurite outgrowth, possibly adult neurogenesis in hippocampal cells, and mitochondria function.^[27]

-Regarding the foregoing, the use of combined PROG and vitamin D is reasonable in that vitamin D in combination with PROG improves repair mechanisms of CNS considering their common pathways, and also compensates other mechanisms, which are not performed by PROG.
+Regarding the foregoing, the use of combined PROG and vitamin D is reasonable in that vitamin D in combination with PROG improves repair mechanisms of CNS considering their common pathways, and also compensates other mechanisms, which are not Aminmansour, et al.: Effect of progesterone and vitamin D in brain injury performed by PROG.
 This reduces the heterogeneity of TBI and the probable failure of a single treatment.